imagitama/open-sim-gauge-derailvalley/README.md

 }
 ```

-and your client has the correct panels.
+and your client has the correct panels and gauges.

 ## Development